 Steph’s Pond Nudist Park Rates and General Info:

-Gary and Judy reside in this house, and about 40 years ago, the 65 acres of land were turned into a campground for naked nature-lovers of all ages to enjoy as well.
+Judy, the owner, resides in this house.
+About 40 years ago, her and her husband Gary (now deceased) turned the 65 acres of land into a campground for naked nature-lovers of all ages to enjoy as well.
 Families ($30), couples ($30), and some singles ($20) may enjoy a day of being naked in the sun at this carry-in, carry-out park in the woods.
+(Rates may have changed – contact them for current rates.)
 Go for the day, stay for the weekend, or rent a place if you just want to hang out even longer.

 There are small cabins, campers, and areas available for tents.
 I can’t particularly describe the lodging options since I never stayed overnight, but I have heard there is no electric, so be sure to ask about this before visiting.
 Also flashlights and lamps are always good to have in the car.

 The Grounds, Facilities and Nude Campground Activities at Steph’s Pond Naturist Club in New York

 As far as showers and bathrooms, there is an outdoor shower, as well as an outhouse, not very far from Judy’s house.
 The outdoor shower has an assortment of shampoos, conditioners, soaps, etc, or you can bring your own.
 The outhouse…where do I start?
 I have personally never seen an outhouse with leg room!
 Or style.
 Or comfort.

 Really, this is the most impressive outhouse I’ve ever seen.
 It’s enclosed, but still with the ground as the floor; decorated; slightly curved in shape.
 And the toilet actually flushes, but not like the ones in basically every home.
 There is a pedal under the bowl.
 The whole thing is really something that must be seen to be appreciated.